tilltnet/egor/index.md

-egonetR is a package in R for importing, analyzing and visualizing ego-centered network data.
+egor is a package in R for importing, analyzing and visualizing ego-centered network data.
 Ego-centered networks are here understood as the network of a focal actor (ego), including the relationships of ego to alters and the relationships between these alters (also called ego-centric networks or personal networks).
-The intention of egonetR is to enable users to conduct ego-centered network analysis with very basic R programming knowledge.
+The intention of egor is to enable users to conduct ego-centered network analysis with very basic R programming knowledge.

-What is egonetR developed for?
+What is egor developed for?
 -------
 - Import and data handling: Loading data from different formats to R and generating a so called egoR object which facilitates the handling of different data formats.
 Ego-centered network data can – depending on the software or approach you choose during data collection – be stored in different ways (see different data formats).
-EgonetR allows to load data from different source formats, without manipulating the source data structure (e.g. from the so called “one file”, “two files” or “folders” format; find more information on this [here](http://tilltnet.github.io/egonetR/downloads/egonetR_Formats_Import.pdf).
-(If you are not familiar with the different data structures in R, you can learn about it in this [short introduction ](http://tilltnet.github.io/egonetR/downloads/01_basics.html).)
+EgonetR allows to load data from different source formats, without manipulating the source data structure (e.g. from the so called “one file”, “two files” or “folders” format; find more information on this [here](http://tilltnet.github.io/egor/downloads/egor_Formats_Import.pdf).
+(If you are not familiar with the different data structures in R, you can learn about it in this [short introduction ](http://tilltnet.github.io/egor/downloads/01_basics.html).)
 - Data analysis: ego-centered network analysis is commonly conducted on two different level.
 On the alter level the analysis focusses on the qualities of the ego-alter-relationships; on the network level analysis focuses the structure and composition of the ego-centered network.
-For both levels egonetR allows to calculate a range of network measures.
+For both levels egor allows to calculate a range of network measures.
     - On alter level: multiplexity, homophily
     - On network level: size, density, EI-Index, diversity, components, proportions of ties with specific attributes.
-- By providing the egoR object encompassing the different data formats, egonetR allows a quick use in additional R packages e.g. to typologyze ego-networks (cluster analysis), perform different kinds of regression analysis (dependent variable on alter or network level).
+- By providing the egoR object encompassing the different data formats, egor allows a quick use in additional R packages e.g. to typologyze ego-networks (cluster analysis), perform different kinds of regression analysis (dependent variable on alter or network level).
-- Visualization: egonetR supports visual analysis of ego-centered networks in two ways.
+- Visualization: egor supports visual analysis of ego-centered networks in two ways.
 Via the so called visualization wizard and the so called clustered graphs.
 - Visualization wizard: This function opens a browser and allows to visualize all networks along alter-level, ego-level, network-level information.
-- Clustered graphs: egonetR has built in the function to generate so called clustered graphs to cluster, aggregate, and visualize collections of ego-centered networks along structural and compositional properties as developed by Lerner et al. (2008).
+- Clustered graphs: egor has built in the function to generate so called clustered graphs to cluster, aggregate, and visualize collections of ego-centered networks along structural and compositional properties as developed by Lerner et al. (2008).

-Installation of R, R-Studio and egonetR
+Installation of R, R-Studio and egor
 ----------------------------
 1. Installation of R can be done from http://cran.r-project.org/
 2. Installation of a graphical user interface such as R-Studio via www.rstudio.com (optional, but recommended)
-3. Installation of egonetR:
+3. Installation of egor:

-    - [Download](https://github.com/tilltnet/egonetR/releases) latest release and install manually
+    - [Download](https://github.com/tilltnet/egor/releases) latest release and install manually
     - Install [Development Version](devel_install.html)

 ## Basic functionality